glorat/dlcrypto/dlcrypto_encode/README.md

 **When are two objects the "same"?**

-If the two objects equal BUT ignoring any class names
+If the two objects equal BUT ignoring any class names.
+Equality is the usual equivalence by type and value

+There is a special case that fields of type java.time.LocalDate are treated as equivalent to their ISO 8601 date string.
+This is convenience in that cross-platform dates can only reasonably be transported by Strings as opposed to any binary encoding but we want to retain the type safety on the JVM side with the best available date class.

 **Why ignore class names?**